vpastaria-del/AI-Powered-Knowledge-Base/README.md

 ## Project Overview

-The AI-Powered Document Question Answering System is designed to help users easily extract relevant information from large documents.
-By processing the document content into smaller chunks and generating vector embeddings, the system can perform a similarity search to find the most relevant content in response to user queries.
-The process is efficient, scalable, and can be applied to various types of documents (e.g., PDFs, Word files, etc.).
+This AI-driven document Q&A tool allows users to quickly find key insights within large files without manually reading through them.
+The system analyzes the document by dividing it into smaller passages, converting each passage into a semantic numerical form, and then identifying the sections most closely related to a user’s question.
+The method is efficient, highly scalable, and works across multiple file types such as PDFs and Word documents.

-The project consists of three main components:
+The project includes three primary modules:

-1. **Document Loading**: A script to load the document into the system.
+File Intake: Handles uploading and importing documents into the system.

-2. **Document Chunking**: A script to divide the document into smaller chunks for efficient processing.
+Content Segmentation: Breaks the text into smaller, manageable pieces to support accurate processing.

-3. **Vector Embedding & Querying**: A script that converts document chunks into vector embeddings using AI models and allows the user to ask questions to retrieve answers based on document content.
+Semantic Indexing & Search: Transforms each text segment into vector representations using AI models and enables users to pose questions, retrieving answers from the most relevant portions of the document.

 ## Project Structure